Programme

 Course learning outcomes

-On successful completion of this course, students are able to Assess Web development technologies and frameworks.
-Design and develop scalable back-ends for Web apps.
-Properly use asynchronous programming while dealing with concurrency issues. -
+On successful completion of this course, students are capable to: assess Web development technologies and frameworks. design and develop scalable back-ends for Web apps. properly use asynchronous programming while dealing with concurrency issues. -

 Description